mykola-shyshov/booter-di/README.md

   }
 }
 ```
 And beans will be injected successfuly.
+Under the hood injector will create bean and "save" it into cashe.
+Every beans are singletons.

 ## Reference.
 Top API.